BR-116 (Brazil highway)

 The BR-116 is part of the Brazilian Highway System.
-With at total length of 4542 km it is the longest highway in the country.
+With a total length of 4542 km it is the longest highway in the country.
 It is also the longest highway in the country to be completely paved.

 The highway connects Fortaleza, Ceará, one of the largest Northeast Brazil metropolises, to the southern city of Jaguarão, Rio Grande do Sul, on the border with Uruguay.

 It is considered one of the most important, and busiest, highways in the country, along with BR-101.

 Route description

 The BR-116 runs in a north-south direction, parallel to, but not on Brazil's coastline.
 It connects major urban centers, including Fortaleza, São Paulo, Rio de Janeiro, Curitiba and Porto Alegre.

 Numerous stretches of the BR-116 highway have other official names.

 The highway is especially busy along the section connecting Curitiba—São Paulo—Rio de Janeiro (via Teresópolis).
 The Curitiba–São Paulo section–officially known as the Régis Bittencourt Highway (Rodovia Régis Bittencourt)–is nicknamed the "Highway of Death" ("Rodovia da Morte") due to its many weather-related accidents.
 The São Paulo—Rio de Janeiro section is officially named President Dutra Highway (Rodovia Presidente Dutra) and is the busiest section of the BR-116, running into or close to 15 cities with over 200,000 inhabitants.
-The section between Novo Hamburgo and Porto Alegre is also heavily used, and there is a strong movement of cargo between Porto Alegre and the Port of Rio Grande, in Pelotas.
+The section between Novo Hamburgo and Porto Alegre is also heavily used, and there is a high volume of freight traffic between Porto Alegre and the Port of Rio Grande, in Pelotas.

 Major cities directly served by the BR-116 are: Fortaleza, Chorozinho, Russas, Tucano, Itaobim, Governador Valadares, Realeza, Teresópolis, Rio de Janeiro, Barra Mansa, São Paulo, Juquiá, Curitiba, Mafra, Lages, Caxias do Sul, Pelotas, and Jaguarão.

 Dual carriageway

 In the Southeast Region of the country, the highway is a dual carriageway for 850 km between Curitiba in the south and Guapimirim in the north.
 This dual carriageway begins south of São Paulo and ends north of Rio de Janeiro thus connecting the two largest cities in Brazil.
 Between Curitiba and São Paulo its official name is Rodovia Régis Bittencourt.
 Between São Paulo and Rio de Janeiro its official name is Rodovia Presidente Dutra.

 The highway is a dual carriageway for the 70 km between Guaíba and Novo Hamburgo.

-In November 2022, 148 km, of the planned 211 km between Guaíba and Pelotas had been converted to a dual carriageway, with work continuing on the remaining portion.
+In November 2022, 148 km of the planned 211 km between Guaíba and Pelotas had been converted to a dual carriageway, with work continuing on the remaining portion.

 Between Curitiba and Mandirituba, in the state of Santa Catarina, it is a dual carriageway.

 In the Northeast Region of the country, the highway is a dual carriageway for the 76 km between Feira de Santana and Argoim.

 There is some dual carriageway near Fortaleza, Ceará.